drazulay/random-oracle/README.md

 I've made a simple python class to learn about this pattern.
 It can use the old `random.Random` if seeding is a requirement, `secrets.SystemRandom` when use of `/dev/urandom` is needed or it can fetch random numbers from the ANU QRNG quantum random number generator api.
-The ANU QRNG will cause slower generation due to the api call.
+Quantum random numbers are prefetched so there may be an initial delay when constructing the class with `use_qrn=True`.

 In general it works by taking 3 random numbers, generating a quadratic function and applying it to the input.
 This process is repeated until the output has the